Xi and Putin talk for four hours, as Zelenskiy waits for call

 He also said Russia was ready to help Chinese businesses replace foreign firms that have left Russia over the Ukraine conflict.

-The planned Power of Siberia 2 pipeline would deliver 50 billion cubic metres (bcm) of natural gas per year from Russia to China via Mongolia.
+The planned Power of Siberia 2 pipeline would deliver 50 billion cubic metres (bcm) of natural gas a year from Russia to China via Mongolia.

-Russia put forward the idea many years ago but it has gained urgency as Russia turns to China to replace Europe as its major gas customer.
+Russia put forward the idea many years ago but it has gained urgency as Moscow turns to China to replace Europe as its major gas customer.

 Russia’s Gazprom already supplies gas to China through an existing Power of Siberia pipeline under a 30-year, $US400 billion ($601 billion) deal launched at the end of 2019.